placelplacel/ossu-cs-notes/10-systematic-program-design/31-how-to-design-worlds.md

 (define MTS    (empty-scene WIDTH HEIGHT "black")) (define SPRITE (circle 10 "solid" "white"))
 ```
+> Notice that despite there being many more constants that we could've defined for our program, e.g. `CTR-X`, we only defined those that we will be using.

-> Notice how we used `(/ HEIGHT 2)` when defining `CTR-Y` instead of just writing `75`.
+> Also notice how we used `(/ HEIGHT 2)` when defining `CTR-Y` instead of just writing `75`.
 This is to ensure that there is **only one point of control**.
 We wouldn't want to look through the code for instances that depend on the height of the screen and manually update them, would we?
 >
 > > *There are two kinds of programs: (i) programs that change; and (ii) programs that nobody uses.*
 >
 > **Programs with users always change, and that is why it is important to make them easy to change.**

-> Also notice how we can easily tell where each observation from our analysis ended up in the program?
+> And *also* notice (a lot of stuff to notice, I know.) how we can easily tell where each observation from our analysis ended up in the program.
 This is called **Traceability**.

 2. **Defining the world state/the changing values:** In this case, it is the x-coordinate of the sprite.
 ```lisp